 Welcome to Contemporary Supreme Court Cases

-Please read the syllabus in full before the first class — it is long but you will need to be across all of this information.
-The first 2 pages are the syllabus, the following 7 pages are the proposed schedule — the first class is your opportunity to shape this schedule.
+Please read the syllabus in full before the first class—it is long but you will need to be across all of this information.
+The first 3 pages are the syllabus, including answers to most of your likely questions.
+The following 7 pages are the proposed schedule—the first class is your opportunity to shape this schedule.

 First week’s class materials:

 1. Read the brief descriptions in the syllabus and look at the rest of this Term’s cases and be prepared to discuss them.
 Also think about which class you want to volunteer to lead.

 2. Listen to the More Perfect podcast on a paper developed in this class

 3. Read one or both of these two articles:

 a.
 Tonja Jacobi & Matthew Sag, Taking Laughter Seriously at the Supreme Court, 72 Vanderbilt Law Review 1423 (2019)

 b.
 Tonja Jacobi and Matthew Sag, The New Oral Argument: Justices as Advocates, 94 Notre Dame Law Review 1161-1253 (2019)